How much longer smoke will hang around Seattle area

 But fire activity has picked up amid high temperatures, strong winds and low humidity – gusts near the Columbia River Gorge have topped 50 mph.
 The winds have shifted west in recent days, bringing smoke from the Chilliwack and Pasayten fires in the North Cascades first to Whatcom and Skagit counties, then south into Snohomish and King counties.

+A new fire near Skykomish erupted Saturday morning, halting vehicle traffic over Steven’s Pass and spurring evacuation orders for nearby communities.
+Ash has been reported as far south as Bothell.

 As a result, air quality has degraded, although not to the historically bad levels.
 Sensitive populations in King County, including older people and children, are advised to stay indoors and avoid strenuous activity.
-Communities closest to the fires, including in the Methow Valley and near Lake Chelan, face unhealthy conditions and all residents have been advised to stay indoors.
+Communities closest to the fires, including near the Canadian border, in the Methow Valley, near Lake Chelan and in other communities around the Cascade mountains, face unhealthy conditions and all residents have been advised to stay indoors.

 The temperature this weekend was forecast to touch 90 degrees.
 However, one silver lining of the smoke is that it may cool things down a bit, deflecting some of the heat and keeping the temperatures in the low 80s Saturday, said Maddie Kristell, meteorologist with the National Weather Service in Seattle.